deeebee/ProgrammingAssignment4/readme.md

 train/y_train.txt
 test/y_test.txt

-in our script run_analysis.R we assume that you have unzipped the data files into a directory under your working directory called data
+in our script run_analysis.R we assume that you have unzipped the data files into your working directory

 Firstly we load the data into R
 Then we restrict the column names to only keep those with mean or std